-While Hillshire Brands carries a Zacks Rank #2 (Buy), both Pinnacle Foods and Tyson have a Zacks Rank #3 (Hold).
+Hillshire Brands expects to hold its stockholder meeting by August to decide on the deal.
+Hillshire carries a Zacks Rank #2 (Buy), while Tyson holds a Zacks Rank #3 (Hold).